Stroke is a medical emergency! Call 911 immediately!

 What is/are GWTG?

-Get With The Guidelines (GWTG)-Stroke® (GWTG-S) was developed by the American Heart Association/American Stroke Association (AHA/ASA) as a national stroke registry and performance improvement program.
-The primary goal of the GWTG-S® registry is to improve the quality of care and outcomes for patients hospitalized with a stroke and transient ischemic attack (TIA).
-The GWTG-S® registry helps achieve this goal in a variety of ways, allowing hospitals to benchmark themselves against other like facilities, stroke research, promoting stroke center certification, supporting hospital-level quality improvement initiatives, and supporting the development, growth, and monitoring of regional stroke systems of care.
+Get With The Guidelines®(GWTG)-Stroke (GWTG-S)® was developed by the American Heart Association/American Stroke Association (AHA/ASA) as a national stroke registry and performance improvement program.
+The primary goal of the GWTG-S® registry is to improve the quality of care and outcomes for patients hospitalized with a stroke or transient ischemic attack (TIA).
+The GWTG-S® registry helps achieve this goal in a variety of ways, allowing hospitals to benchmark themselves against other like facilities, stroke research, promoting stroke center certification, supporting hospital-level quality improvement initiatives and supporting the development, growth and monitoring of regional stroke systems of care.

-Table 1: Representation of the Complication Rate for each procedure at University of Louisville Hospital (in red) and the National Benchmark Goal (white column labeled National Goal).
+Table 1: Representation of the Complication Rate for each procedure at UofL Health – UofL Hospital (in red) and the National Benchmark Goal (white column labeled National Goal).

-Table 2: University of Louisville Hospital Comprehensive Stroke Center Percentage of Patients Receiving Endovascular Therapy Stroke Treatment (Blood Clot Removal from Blood Vessel) within recommended National Goal of 120 Minutes from Arrival at the Hospital
+Table 2: UofL Health – UofL Hospital Comprehensive Stroke Center Percentage of Patients Receiving Endovascular Therapy Stroke Treatment (Blood Clot Removal from Blood Vessel) within recommended National Goal of 120 Minutes from Arrival at the Hospital.

 Helpful Definitions

-Complication Rate: The complication rates are a percentage representing the number of patients experiencing complications related to the procedure that they had performed.
+Complication Rate: The complication rates are a percentage representing the number of patients experiencing complications related to the total number of people that had the procedure performed.

-Carotid Stent: A procedure where a flexible, metallic type, tube-shaped mesh, called a stent, is implanted into the carotid artery via your upper thigh/groin area to help support the vessel walls, keeping the artery open for blood to flow more regularly.
-These procedures are often performed by neuro-interventionalists, interventional cardiologists, and/or vascular surgeons in a radiology suite with special imaging equipment.
+Carotid Stent: A procedure where a flexible, metallic type, tube-shaped mesh, called a stent, is implanted into the carotid artery via your upper thigh/groin area to help support the vessel walls which helps keep the artery open for blood to flow more regularly.
+These procedures are often performed by neuro-interventionalists, interventional cardiologists and/or vascular surgeons in a radiology suite with special imaging equipment.

 Carotid Endarterectomy (CEA): A surgery to remove the fat buildup (plaque) or cholesterol deposits that are creating narrowing and blockages of your carotid arteries.
 This is performed by a surgeon in the operating room.

-Diagnostic Angiogram: An invasive imaging procedure that provides high-definition visualization of the blood vessels of your brain or neck.
+Diagnostic Angiogram: An invasive imaging procedure that provides high-definition view of the blood vessels of your brain and/or neck.
 Sometimes the angiogram is done as a diagnostic tool to look at the blood vessels to see if there are any abnormalities.
-This is called a diagnostic angiogram.

 Katie’s life unexpectedly changed due to a stroke.
 Her message: “No matter your age, make your health your No. 1 priority.”
 Katie’s courage to keep moving forward is shining example of how a stroke doesn't dictate where your life will go.